textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 Now you are almost famous, but not quite yet.
 Still one more thing to do if you want your theme added to the new Themes website repository, coming soon. *Zip it up!* Textpattern will only host one file per theme package, and it must be compressed.
 So transfer the exported theme from the <i>themes</i> directory to an external location and make it a single, compressed <i>.gzip</i> or <i>.zip</i> file.

-How you store the theme file anywhere else for sharing is up to you.
-But, no matter what location, Themes website or your own, make sure the expected URL has been entered in the Website field of the theme’s metadata.
+How you store the theme file anywhere else is up to you.
+But whatever the location, Themes website or your own, make sure the expected URL has been entered in the Website field of the theme’s metadata.
 Add that by clicking the name of the theme in the themes table and using the **Edit theme** form.

 ## Importing themes